Bromfenac (Into the eye)

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

-- The medicine could make your eyes heal more slowly, especially if you also use a steroid medicine.
+- Slower healing, especially if you also use a steroid medicine

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.